Luscas-nl/luscas-nl/README.md

-## Olá!!
-Me chamo Eduardo Lucas, seja bem-vindo ao meu GitHub 👋
+## Hello!!
+My name is Eduardo Lucas, welcome to my GitHub 👋
-- 🎓 Técnico em desenvolvimento de sistemas - IFAL
+- 🎓 Programming student - IFAL
-- 💻 Amante de C# com uma quedinha pelo Python
+- 💻 C# lover with a crush on Python
+- 🍕 Pizza and coffee lover
+- 🎮 Probably competing in a GameJam

 <br>
 <div style="display: inline_block">